TheBIMsider/just-the-fields/README.md

 ---

 *Built with ❤️ & 🤖 AI assistance from ChatGPT by The BIMsider for the AECO community*

-*Your JSON Detective - See what matters.*
+*Just the Fields: Your JSON Detective - See what matters.*